cmdotcom/android-pos-integration-sdk-kotlin/README.md

 After this dependency is included, you can start using functionality contained in this library to perform operations in CM|PayPlaza environment.

-See doc file for full explanation.
+See file in doc folder in this project for more information on how to work with this library.